Table of contents

 • USGS Topo Map Quad: Wildhorse Lake.
 Print a free topo map of the Steens Mountain at Topozone.

-The Steens Mountain Cooperative Management and Protection Area contain a mixture of public and private lands and specially designated areas where special regulations apply.
-Do not attempt to go around road closure signs and stay on designated open routes; driving off road is prohibited.
-Respect ranch and landowners in the area and always get permission to go onto private property.
+The Steens Mountain Cooperative Management and Protection Area contains a mixture of public and private lands and specially designated areas where special regulations apply.
+Do not attempt to go around road closure signs; stay on designated open routes; driving off-road is prohibited.
+Respect ranchers and landowners in the area and always get permission to go onto private property.
 Contact Burns District BLM for more information.

 Limited water sources require carrying enough water to last your entire trip in certain areas at certain times.
-Check with BLM before you head out as conditions and water availability is often weather dependent.
-Some trails have streams or lakes you can collect water from, but by midsummer others have dried up.
+Check with the BLM before you head out.
+Conditions and water availability are usually weather-dependent here.
+Some trails have streams or lakes you can collect water from, but by midsummer, many have dried up.

 Avoid drinking unfiltered/unpurified water from untested sources in the Steens.
-Filtering of all streams, rivers, seeps and lakes is necessary.
-Carry a good water filter or purifier.
-We carried the SteriPEN Ultra and we were happy with its performance.
-Check out our best water purifiers’ list for our top recommendations.
+Filtering your water, whether from streams, rivers, seeps, or lakes.
+Check out our list of the best backpacking water filters for our top recommendations.

 There are no specific food storage requirements in the Steens.
 That said, you should always protect your food against rodents and small critters, which will tear through your backpack or tent without hesitation.
 We recommend packaging all your food and scented products in a food storage container such as an Ursack